 - The Strain Declaration of Origin and Identity form: to be used in lieu of a suppliers certificate of analysis for biological agents such as bacteria, viruses, fungi, toxins, and/or components thereof to ensure accurate identification of agents used.

 - Post Exposure Protocol for both Bannatyne & Fort Garry Campuses for use with hazardous chemicals and biological agents (PDF)

 - Lab Animal Allergen and Zoonosis Training (PDF)

-The field safety core manual and supporting appendices is intended to cover safety topics field research (off campus in and around Manitoba) and for specific field research conditions.
+The field research safety manual and supporting appendices are intended to cover safety topics for field research (off campus in and around Manitoba) considering specific field research conditions.

 - Field Hygiene

 - Risk Assessment/Mitigation

 Appendices include information related to work:

 - Directly handling animals

 - Where you may encounter mosquitos or ticks